 Issue #1 available on February 14th, 2018.

 Sideways, aka high school student Derek James, is a brand new hero who has the ability to travel through dimensional rifts at will.
-Derek recieved this ability when falling into the dark matter dimension, as introduced in Dark Nights: Metal.
+Derek received this ability when falling into the dark matter dimension, as introduced in Dark Nights: Metal.

 Issue #1 available on February 28th, 2018.

 The Terrifics is a brand new hero team which features Mr. Terrific, Metamorpho, Plastic Man and Phantom Girl.
+The series looks like it will explore the Dark Multiverse that was introduced in Dark Nights: Metal and bring back cult favourite Tom Strong.

 The Immortal Men